LanternD/Quectel-debug-log-decoder/README.md

 A decoder that leverages the message.xml file coming with the Quectel firmware to decode the UE (user equipment) debug log from the Quectel devices.

+**I don't have much time to update the README.md.
+It's inconsistent with the code.
+I'll improve this document in the future.**

 # Introduction

 The program first finds the corresponding decoder `.xml`, then uses the message ID to build a dictionary, whose key is the message decoder node in the XML tree.
 Then for each message, the program will find the message ID and parse the fields contained in the data packet.